100 Notable alumni of

 -

-Catherine Margaret Branson AC KC is a former Australian judge and public servant.
-She was a judge of the Federal Court of Australia from 1994 to 2008, and then President of the Australian Human Rights Commission from 2008 to 2012.
-She has been the 17th chancellor of the University of Adelaide since July 2020.
+Catherine Margaret Branson is an Australian former judge and solicitor who served as a judge of the Federal Court of Australia from 1994 to 2008, and later as president of the Australian Human Rights Commission (AHRC) from 2008 to 2012.

 -